depau/ansible-wireguard/README.md

 - Supports having one node as an internal router, to have devices without a static public endpoint communicate without any issues.
 - Additional hosts (not configured with Ansible) can be added to the network
-- Supports basic firewall configuration with UFW
+- <s>Supports basic firewall configuration with UFW</s> - Removed since I don't use UFW any more and the code was nasty anyway

 ## Usage